🇮🇪COURTS

 What this form is for

-• Use this form when information needs to be disclosed under Section 51(1) of the Criminal Justice Act
+• Use when information disclosure is required under Section 51(1) of the Criminal Justice Act 2007

 Use this form or another form?